naerhy/rainfall/level2/README.md

 The file is owned by **level3** and has the **setuid** bit.

-We list the functions inside the executable and analyze their assembly code with **GDB**.
+We list the functions inside the executable.

 ```
 (gdb) info functions